chrisjwaddell/bab/README.md

+### Exclude directories
+To make it faster and if you get a permission errors, exclude the directories or files.\
+If there are Permission errors with directories, add them to *excludespecificdirs*.\
+Errors with specific files eg *pagefile.sys*, add it to *excludefilenames*.\

 *Exclude directories* - These are general directory names that could be in any directory such as *.git* or *.history*.
 It's an array of directory names.
 The default is [".history", ".git", "node_modules"].\
 *Exclude specific directories* - An array of specific directories eg *C:\\pics*.\
 *Exclude filenames* - These are general filenames.\
 *Exclude specific filenames* - An array of specific filenames.
 They could be operating system files eg *C:\pagefile.sys*.\

 *Lines after* - Number of lines to show after the matching text.
 The default is 3.